Peter-Nguyen96/Challenge-6/README.md

 To run the program, make sure to follow the steps below if using jupyter notebook.
 This program will not work in VS Studio Code.
 In terminal:

-conda install -c conda-forge gmaps pip install gmaps jupyter nbextension enable --py --sys-prefix gmaps jupyter nbextension enable --py gmaps python import requests
+>conda install -c conda-forge gmaps.
+>pip install gmaps.
+>jupyter nbextension enable --py --sys-prefix gmaps.
+>jupyter nbextension enable --py gmaps.
+>python.
+>>>import requests

 launch jupyter notebook from anaconda terminal jupyter notebook